Table of Contents

 Dangers Of Skipping The Project Discovery Phase

-Misdirection, unclear goals, or lack thereof can lead to requirements being changed too often.
+Misdirection, unclear business goals, or lack thereof can lead to requirements being changed too often.
 Because of this, additional funding will be required, which may lead to you overspending or running out of budget long before the product – or even the MVP – is finished.

 It is almost impossible to set deadlines when your action plan is vague.
 Therefore, it is also impossible to finish development phases on time.
 All this leads to the postponement of deadlines and the loss of finances.